-The Queensland Tourism Industry Council has produced a COVID safe plan template.
-The COVID safe plan template guides you through all the mandatory requirements and through the process of producing your COVID safe plan.

-Download your Queensland Tourism and Accommodation Industry COVID safe Business Plan template here or you can contact QTIC at info@qtic.com.au for further information about this service.
+The Queensland Tourism Industry Council has produced a COVID safe plan template (attached).
+The COVID safe plan template guides you through all the mandatory requirements and through the process of producing your COVID safe plan, or you can contact QTIC at info@qtic.com.au for further information about this service.